Lofoten with roof tents – guide with practical advice and inspiration

 High season means more tourists and higher prices for accommodation and activities.
 Popular attractions can become crowded and campsites may be full.

-We (Elisabeth, founder of Rooftop Tentters, Björn Falkevik, photographer, and Emma Almroth, sustainability advisor) traveled with rooftop tents to Lofoten the week before Midsummer 2023.
-The rooftop tents we brought were an Åreskutan 2.0 two-person and a three-person; practical with a pickup where you can fit two :).
+We (Elisabeth, founder of Roof Tenters, Björn Falkevik, photographer, and Emma Almroth, sustainability advisor) traveled with roof tents to Lofoten the week before Midsummer 2023.
+The roof tents we brought were an Åreskutan 2.0 two-person and a three-person; practical with a pickup where you can fit two :).

 Although there were some people, the feeling was that we just managed to be there before the biggest crowd arrived.
 For example, we had not pre-booked any campsites but had no problem finding a spot.

-Don't forget to bring this in your packing when rooftop tenting in Lofoten
+Don't forget to bring this in your packing when roof tenting in Lofoten

 Rain gear.
 We were lucky to have good weather throughout our trip but the fact is it rains a lot in Lofoten and the weather changes quickly.